 Make your own cards or buy prepared sets.

 Using shoelaces with plastic ends, lace from one hole to the next, following the outline of the illustration on the card.
 One hand holds the card while the other guides the lace.

-Using shoes on his own feet or a fun lacing sneaker, encourage your child to practise various methods of making the loops or “bunny ears” and wrapping the lace around and through while holding with the other hand.
+Using shoes on their own feet or a fun lacing sneaker, encourage children to practise various methods of making the loops or “bunny ears” and wrapping the lace around and through while holding with the other hand.